ampinsk/ampinsk.github.io/writing/reading-advice.md

 ---

-I give these same pieces of advice over and over, so I figured I’d write it all down.
 I’ve had a really common reading experience as a lot of people.
 I was, as they say, a voracious reader as a kid.
 Then, somewhere along the way, I kind of just stopped.
 Maybe high school turned reading into homework, or maybe I was so busy in college that it became hard to keep up with.
 But either way, I found myself still holding onto this identity as “a reader” without having read a book, especially one outside of The Canon[^1], in years.

 I still probably don’t read as much as it might seem, but I’ve found a much happier, more productive[^2] relationship to reading and I think that all starts with my first reminder: